 Japan is an amazing country with a vibrant culture, history, spectacular food, and breathtaking landscapes.
 Not only is it an awesome place to visit as a tourist, but it’s also a wonderful place to live, work and experience life like a local.
 So how do you find work in Japan as a Canadian?
 What kind of jobs can you do?
 Do you have to know Japanese?
 How long will it take to find a job?
 If you are wanting to find work in Japan, keep reading to find out how you can do it.

 At Stepabroad, we help Canadian youth with everything they need to know to find work in Japan.
-We are a Recognized Organization of the Government of Canada.
+We are a Recognized Organization by the Government of Canada.
 This means we are a trusted provider of travel and work abroad support services for Canadians.
 Not only have we helped many Canadians find work in Japan, but we have also done it ourselves!
 I’m a Work & Travel Advisor here at Stepabroad.
 Originally I’m from Ontario, but before joining Stepabroad I lived and worked in Japan for six months.
 It was an absolutely incredible experience!

 My experience in Japan was all possible thanks to the Japan Working Holiday Visa.
 This visa gives Canadians the opportunity to experience living and working in Japan without the complicated process of finding a sponsorship offer.
 The working holiday visa allows you to travel to Japan and look for a job when you get there.
 You don’t even need to know how to speak Japanese (although it definitely helps).
 The visa is available to youth between the ages of 18 and 30.
-There are a few criteria you must meet in order to get the visa.
+There are a few criteria you must meet in order to get a visa.
 I’ll share more on that later.

 I arrived in Japan in October 2018 and went straight to a place called Niseko on the north island of Hokkaido.
 Not only is it one of the best places in the world to ski (it gets a whopping 14 meters of dry powder every season), but it’s also one of the best places to find work without knowing Japanese.
 This is because the ski resort is an international destination welcoming tourists coming from all over the world.
 Therefore, the resort town is always in need of English-speaking staff.